rosafilgueira/Spark_EDDIE_TextMining/README.md

 ## Generic comments for both options

 You can modify both PBS-jobs as you wish for running the cluster for more time (now they are configured to 1 hour) and for reserving more or less nodes for your spark cluster.
-In the current scipts, we have used 3 nodes.
+In the current scripts, we have used 3 nodes.
 One node for running the master, and:

 - in the case of the *sparkcluster_and_driver* job: one node for running the worker and one node for running the driver (, which submits inmidiately the Spark PI application to the Spark Master).